 - Develop students that are physically fit

-The Academy now serves students in grades 6-12.
+The Academy now serves cadets in grades 5-12.
 Spring of 2021 we will have our first graduating class!
 Delta College offers articulated Administration Of Justice courses in the Academy and will link the Academy to the College programs.
-Law-enforcement agencies will provide support, mentoring and training on a regular basis at the Academy.
+Law-enforcement agencies along with local public safety and community organizations provide support, mentoring, and training on a regular basis at the Academy.
 Students will be expected to dress in uniform each day.
-The Stockton Public Safety Academy will be housed in it's own building on the Stagg High School Campus near the SUSD charter school, Pacific Law Academy
+The Stockton Public Safety Academy is housed in it's own building on the Stagg High School Campus near the SUSD charter school, Pacific Law Academy

 This academy is based on the Peace Officer Standard and Training (POST) recommendations produced by the California Commission on POST